QA Framework

 The framework consists of five components, each targeting a specific gap in the existing handoff process:

-A prioritization model for categorizing UX issues by severity and impact, mapped to team setups in JIRA.Design QA Status
+A prioritization model for categorizing UX issues by severity and impact, aligned with the team's existing Jira workflow.

 A structured review template for evaluating implemented features and tracking outstanding revisions before launch.